Mundingburra

 AreaSearch assessment indicates Mundingburra faces employment challenges relative to the majority of Australian markets

-Over the past year, employment has been relatively stable.
-As of September 2025, there are 1,567 residents employed, with an unemployment rate of 7.3%, 1.6% higher than Rest of Qld's rate of 4.1%.
-Workforce participation is lower at 54.6% compared to Rest of Qld's 59.1%.
+As of September 2025, 1,567 residents were employed while the unemployment rate was 1.6% higher than Rest of Qld's rate of 4.1%.
+Workforce participation in Mundingburra was significantly lower at 54.9%, compared to Rest of Qld's 65.7%.
+According to Census responses, only 6.6% of residents worked from home.
 Employment is concentrated in health care & social assistance, education & training, and public administration & safety.

-Education & training has a particularly strong presence with an employment share 1.6 times the regional level.
-Agriculture, forestry & fishing has limited presence at 0.7% compared to the regional level of 4.5%.
-Many residents commute elsewhere for work based on Census data.
-Over the year to September 2025, labour force levels increased by 0.2%, while employment decreased by 0.4%, leading to a rise in unemployment rate by 0.6 percentage points.
-In contrast, Rest of Qld saw employment grow by 1.7% and labour force expand by 2.1%, with unemployment rising by 0.3 percentage points.
-State-level data as of 25-Nov shows Queensland's employment contracted by 0.01%, losing 1,210 jobs, with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-National employment forecasts from May-25 suggest growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Mundingburra's employment mix indicates local employment should increase by 6.8% over five years and 14.2% over ten years, using a simple weighting extrapolation for illustrative purposes.
+The area has a particularly strong specialization in education & training, with an employment share 1.6 times the regional level.
+Agriculture, forestry & fishing has limited presence with 0.7% employment compared to 4.5% regionally.
+Many residents commute elsewhere for work based on Census data comparing working population to local population.
+Over the 12 months to September 2025, labour force levels increased by 0.2%, while employment decreased by 0.4%, resulting in a rise of 0.6 percentage points in unemployment rate.
+This contrasts with Rest of Qld where employment grew by 1.7% and labour force expanded by 2.1%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest future demand within Mundingburra.
+National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these projections to Mundingburra's employment mix suggests local employment should increase by 6.8% over five years and 14.2% over ten years.

 Frequently Asked Questions - Employment